 Students who believe they have satisfied Basic Course requirements previously may request a waiver of one or more courses.
 (See “Waivers and Transfer Credits” below.)

-MS candidates are expected to exhibit competence in applied mathematics.
-Students meet this requirement by taking two courses — a minimum of six units — of either advanced mathematics offered by the Mathematics Department or technical electives that strongly emphasize methods of applied mathematics.
-Common choices include:
+M.S. candidates are expected to exhibit competence in applied mathematics.
+Students meet this requirement by taking two courses - a minimum of six units – of either advanced mathematics offered by the Mathematics department or technical electives which strongly emphasize methods of applied mathematics.
+Approved mathematics courses offered by the Aero/Astro department include:

 - AA214 - Numerical Methods for Compressible Flows

 - AA228/CS 238 - Decision Making under Uncertainty